kodexign/kodexign/README.md

 - 🔍 Would like to learn python and more back-end development for better understanding

 ⚡ Fun facts:
--📚 Enjoy reading and going on long walks.
+<br>📚 Enjoy reading and going on long walks.
-✈Traveling when I can afford it.
+<br>✈Traveling when I can afford it.
-🍙 eating yummy food!
+<br>🍙 eating yummy food!
-🎨Crafting and stationary enthusiast (possibly borderline collector or hoarder).
+<br>🎨Crafting and stationary enthusiast (possibly borderline collector or hoarder).
-🏸 Playing badmin
+<br>🏸 Playing badmin